GSA-TTS/FAC/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] Review the [design onboarding document](https://docs.google.com/document/d/1EILl0nZr59T4PFJJMtFbmnQDJPksgzIFPuoFDN0bk0g/edit#heading=h.bhu3dgydlbvr)
 - [ ] Visit https://touchpoints.digital.gov/ and set up a touchpoints account
 - [ ] If you don't already have a Figma license, request one from your supervisor.
-- [ ] If you don't already have a Mural ccount, follow the instructions to get one [here](https://handbook.tts.gsa.gov/tools/mural/).

 **For engineers, also...**
 - [ ] Familiarize yourself with Python, Django, Docker, Terraform and Cloud.gov—all tools used in this project.